derpedcatto/itstep_vbu121_cpp/README.md

 #### this is my first github repo, stuff will be messy, but it's only for personal use

 ## tasks from itstep
+###i imported only the most interesting tasks that i have finished, not all of them

 - loops1 - homework5
 - loops2 - homework6